-Author(s)/participant(s) Matt Ricketts, Loretta Metz
+Author(s)/participant(s) Loretta Metz

 Contact for lead author

 Date 04/06/2005

 Approved by Kirt Walstad

 Approval date

 Composition (Indicators 10 and 12) based on Annual Production

-Ind licators 1.
+Indicators 1.
 Number and extent of rills: Rills should not be evident in the reference state.
 2. Presence of water flow patterns: Water flow patterns are generally not evident in the reference state.
-Following heavy thunderstorms, short (less than 2 feet), sinuous, discontinuous flow patterns may be apparent.
-3. Number and height of erosional pedestals or terracettes: These should not be evident in the reference state.
-4. Bare ground from Ecological Site Description or other studies (rock, litter, lichen, moss, plant canopy are not bare ground): Bare ground is less than 20% in the reference state.
-In HCPC, bare ground should not exceed 12%.
+3. Number and height of erosional pedestals or terracettes: Wind and water erosion should not be evident in the reference state.
+4. Bare ground from Ecological Site Description or other studies (rock, litter, lichen, moss, plant canopy are not bare ground): Bare ground is less than 80% in the reference state.
+In HCPC, bare ground should not exceed 65%.
 5. Number of gullies and erosion associated with gullies: Gully erosion is not evident in the reference state.
-6. Extent of wind scoured, blowouts and/or depositional areas: These are not evident in the reference state.
+6. Extent of wind scoured, blowouts and/or depositional areas: Under normal climatic conditions, these should not be evident.